 - Wet food goes stale quickly so avoid leaving it out.
 Once opened, don’t store wet food for longer than 24 hours, even in the fridge.

 - Dry food, on the other hand, can be left out during the day without spoiling.
 Store it in a clean, dry environment, ideally in an airtight container or a resealable box, to keep it tasty and maintain its aromas.

-How much depends on your cat’s breed, lifestyle and body condition.
+his depends on your cat’s breed, lifestyle and body condition.
 Every cat is different.
-The most important consideration when feeding cats is to give them enough to maintain their healthy, lean body condition.
+The most important thing when considering how much to feed your cat is to ensure you’re giving them enough to maintain their healthy, lean body condition.

 An easy way to check your cat’s body condition for yourself is to simply run your hands around their sides and tummy.
 At an ideal weight you should be able to feel, but not see, their ribs quite easily, without a heavy covering of fat.

 If you look at them from above, their waistline behind the ribs should be clearly visible, with no folds at the sides when they walk.

 If you feel your cat may be overweight or obese, you should contact your vet to work out a diet and lifestyle plan to help them return to a healthy weight.